algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ##### A. The SearchBox

 To find a product in the catalog, the user enters its name in the search bar.
 To do this, from a developer's point of view, we will use the **SearchBox** element.
-What differentiates it from traditional input is that it functions as a search engine rather than a simple input form.
+What differentiates it from traditional input is that it functions as a search engine rather than just a simple input form.
 Indeed, when you start typing a word in the search bar, a dropdown menu appears just below where you type.
 This dropdown menu contains the list of products matching the entered word and the user can click on one of these products to display it in the Catalog and click on it to obtain its information. <br>

 ##### B. Filtering Products